sparkflows/sparkflows-docs/docs/user-guide/data-preparation/parse.rst

 Parse JSON Col
 ----------------------------------------

-Below is a sample workflow which contains ``Parse JSON Col`` processor in Fire Insights.
+Below is a sample workflow which contains ``Parse JSON Col`` processor in Sparkflows.
 It demonstrates the usage of ``Parse JSON Col`` node to parse JSON data present in the incoming dataset.
 Extracted data is appended to the output dataset.
 Multiple data parts can be extracted from input columns.

 It does the following processing of data: